w-p/nuclear-event-simulation/README.md

 ### Usage

-To drop a bomb, hold `ctrl`, click, drag, release.
+To drop a bomb hold `ctrl`, then click and drag.
+Release at the desired radius.

 <p align="center">
   <img width="800" src="./screenshot.png">